-What the general public might not know about benzos, however, is that they were not designed to be a long-term treatment solution for these or any other medical conditions.
-Instead, they are meant to treat short-term, acute symptoms.
+What the general public might not know about this drug, however, is that it was not designed to be a long-term treatment solution for these or any other medical conditions.
+Instead, it’s a short-term solution for acute symptoms.
 Extended use or misuse can result in tolerance and, eventually, dependence— otherwise known as addiction.

 Benzos, Neurotransmitters, and the Brain

 The brain sends signals to the rest of the body through a complex chemical messaging system called neurotransmission.
 The chemicals, called neurotransmitters, send nerve impulses to nerve endings, glands, and muscles.
-In other words, neurotransmitters are produced as a response to sensations like pain.
+In other words, neurotransmitters respond to sensations like pain.
 Benzos work by regulating or restricting neurotransmitter production, which slows brain activity and generates a sedative, relaxing effect.

 Benzo Medical Use vs. Benzo Misuse

 For the most part, benzos work and leave the system quickly, which is why they are often prescribed as short-term treatments for immediate or severe symptoms of mental or physical overstimulation.
-When they are frequently used, the brain and body adjust.
+When people frequently use benzos, the brain and body adjust.
 This is what creates tolerance.

 There should be no harm in using benzos exactly as directed, for a short period with a taper.
-In fact, benzos are typically used in conjunction with long-term medications.
+In fact, most people use benzos in conjunction with long-term medications.
 They also provide sedation for patients before major surgeries.
 However, when individuals use benzos more and more frequently, they eventually won’t be able to achieve the same desired effects without increasing their dosage.
 This can lead to addiction.

 Little-Known Facts about Benzos and Benzo Addiction